michaelmeng998/htn-2020-backend/readme.md

 3. containerization, kubernetes

-4. floating point arithmetic for the location query, need to improve this and not have hard coded solution to round the subtraction to 4 decimal places, this is not scalable and will break if more decimal places is added
+4. floating point arithmetic for the location query, need to improve this and not have hard coded solution to round the subtraction to 4 decimal places, this is not scalable and will not account for further accuracies.
+Also, the floating point arithmetic should be defined and referenced from the problem statement